istio/istio.io/content/en/faq/applications/elasticsearch.md

 as the publishing address and therefore no additional configuration is needed.

+With some configurations, Elasticsearch can work correctly without a service mesh while failing to work with a service mesh.
+A configuration in which the `network.host` parameter is set to the pod IP is such a configuration.
+In this case, `network.bind_host` gets set to the pod IP.
+This configuration will not work with Istio.

+In cases where Elasticsearch dose not pick the correct addresses by default, for example when the host has multiple IP addresses, the `network.publish_host` and `network.bind_host` parameter should be set to the desired IP addresses explicitly.

-In order to run Elasticsearch with Istio one can explicitly set the `network.bind_host` to `0.0.0.0` or `localhost` (`127.0.0.1`) and `network.publish_host` to the pod IP to avoid any configuration issue.
+In order to run Elasticsearch with Istio one should either use the default configuration or explicitly set the `network.bind_host` to `0.0.0.0` or `localhost` (`127.0.0.1`) and `network.publish_host` to the pod IP.
 Refer to: [Network Settings for Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-network.html#modules-network) for more information.

-With some configurations, ES can be deployed and work correctly without a service mesh while failing to work in a service mesh.
-A commonly seen such configuration sets the `network.host` parameter to the pod IP.
-In cases where Elasticsearch dose not pick the correct addresses by default, for example when the host has multiple IP addresses, the `network.publish_host` and `network.bind_host` parameter should be set to the desired IP addresses.
+An example of Elasticsearch configuration that will work in Istio is shown below:

-{{< text plain >}}
+{{< text yaml >}}
 apiVersion: apps/v1
 kind: StatefulSet
 metadata: